 “My wife and kids don’t care about football.
 I was the only one still awake and I just remember jumping up and down and doing what can only be described as “whisper yelling.”
 I stayed up for at least another hour watching the play and only occasionally crying.
 It was such a thing of beauty.” — Travis from Memphis, TNAdvertisement

-There were 23 starters from both teams selected in the NFL Draft, with several others who had yet to turn pro.
+There were 26 starters from both teams selected in the NFL Draft, with several others who had yet to turn pro.
 Georgia’s Andrew Thomas, J.R.
-Reed and Jake Fromm will be high draft picks who were underclassman at the time.
-Alabama’s Terrell Lewis and Jalen Hurts — who blossomed into a Heisman Trophy finalist at Oklahoma — are also preparing for pro careers.
+Reed and Jake Fromm, who were underclassman at the time, are now on NFL rosters.
+Alabama’s Terrell Lewis and Jalen Hurts — who blossomed into a Heisman Trophy finalist at Oklahoma — have also started their pro careers.

 Tagovailoa, who went on to the most prolific career of any QB in Crimson Tide football history, was named the CFP title game’s Offensive Most Valuable Player.
-He’s projected as a top-5 pick in the 2020 NFL Draft.
+He was selected No. 5 overall in the 2020 NFL Draft by the Miami Dolphins

 Iconic sports moments never die, and for these Alabama fans (and probably some disgruntled Dawgs), “2nd-and-26” is etched in their minds and hearts forever.